 The Continued Reign of Video Content

-Short-form videos remain king with live videos as the crown jewel.
-Platforms like TikTok set the stage.
+That means platforms like TikTok set the stage.
 But in 2026, expect even more apps that allow creators to go live, tell visual stories, and co-create with audiences in real time.

-• Go live to share your daily operations or Q&As.
+- Go live to share your daily operations or Q&As.

-• Tell impact-focused stories visually for broader social impact.
+- Tell impact-focused stories visually for broader social impact.

 As ManyCam explains, “The real-time interaction brings your audience closer to you and opens a great communication channel.”